-You don’t have to bake this recipe but you can if you want to thicken the dip even more.
-In order to use this recipe to make a vegan baked spinach artichoke dip.
-Simply sprinkle 1/2 cup store bought vegan parmesan cheese on top of the cooked dip and bake 10 minutes at 180C (350F), until bubbly on sides.
+You don’t have to bake this recipe, but you can, if you want to thicken the dip even more and make a vegan baked spinach artichoke dip.

 More vegan cheesy recipes

-If you love this simple vegan spinach artichoke dip recipe, I have plenty similar vegan recipes for you to try below
+If you love this simple vegan spinach artichoke dip recipe, I have plenty of similar vegan recipes for you to try below:

 Enjoy the recipe and share a picture of your creation with me on Instagram if you give it a try!